Vellayani Devi Temple: Kali - Darika Legend

 Darika was a demon who received a boon from Brahma which granted that he would never be defeated by any man living in any of the fourteen worlds of Hindu mythology.
 This made Darika immensely powerful and arrogant.
-Armed with this boon, Darika went on to conquer the world, defeating even Indra, the king of the gods.
+Armed with this boon, Darika went on to conquer the world, defeating even Indra, the king of the Devas.
 As his atrocities became intolerable, the sage Narada requested Shiva to contain Darika.
 Shiva agreed, circumventing Brahma's boon by declaring that Darika would be killed by the goddess Kali.
 Shiva opened his third eye and produced Kali, whose purpose was to destroy Darika.
 Goddess being a woman and one not born among the humans.
 Goddess did so by beheading him.
 Goddess didn't stop with Darika and, unable to control her rage, began destroying the landscape and the very humans for whose sake she had destroyed Darika.
 The Gods could not defeat her, and she was finally calmed when Shiva lay on the ground in front of her, submitting.

-Festival
+Kaliyoottu Mahotsavam

 Vellayani Devi Temple is renowned for celebrating the longest non-Pilgrimage festival of South India and the duration of the festival is around 65 to 70 days.
 This festival is held every three years, usually between February and April.
 The festival is known as the Kaliyoottu Mahotsavam, which literally means "the festival to sumptuously feed Devi".
 Kaliyoottu is the dramatic presentation of the genesis of Bhadrakali and Darika the representatives of good and evil respectively, their confrontation and later the extermination of Darika in devotional terms and with rhythmic footsteps.

+Kaliyoottu is a ritualistic performing art.
+The most important rituals associated with the Kaliyoottu festival are Kalamkaval, Uchabali, Dikkubali, Paranettu and Nilathil Poru.

+Here in Vellayani encompassing beautiful Vellayani Lake, is the heaven of the resplendent "Vellayani Devi" (Goddess Bhadrakali), is the deity of this village.
+The deity is in the form of a golden crown ("Thanka Thirumudi"), inside Mudippura (mudi means hair of goddess and pura means house).
+Pujaris in Mudipuras called 'Vathis', play an important role in Kaliyoottu.
+During Kaliyoottu Vathi dressed as Bhadrakali will perform the Kalamkaval ceremony wearing the "Thanka Thirumudi".

+Once in three years here celebrating Kaliyoottu, ie. " Thanka Thirumudi " The main deity who comes out from the Mudippura and visits all the four directions (Dikkubali) insearch of "Darika" (The Evil).
+Finally, the goddess finds Darika near the temple on her journey on air (Paranettu) and calls him for an open war (Nilathil poru).

+On the nilathil poru day Devi kills Darika and ensures peace and prosperity to her devotees.
+This ritual is a symbolic victory over Evil by Goodness.